Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 ## Proton exchange membrane
 The proton exchange membrane used was a [HP9-Pt ePTFE Reinforced, Pt Impregnated PFSA Membrane](https://www.fuelcellstore.com/eptfe-reinforced-pfsa-membrane-9-microns-pt-impregnated?search=78010010) from the [Fuel Cell store](www.fuelcellstore.com).

-Note: Being only 9um thick, this membrane was selected aiming for high performances.
+**Note:** Being only 9um thick, this membrane was selected aiming for high performances.
 However, even though it could handle the working pressure (~6 psi) when tested on in a single cell stack, it was shown to be a weak point when scaling up to multiple cells.
 It seams to be easily punctured or teared, either in the manual assembly process or by the hydrogen pressure.

-Recommandation: For future developpement, it might be wiser to start using a thickness closer to the industry standard of 50 um to obtain a reliable stack, and then go down in thickness to optimise the performances.
+**Recommandation:** For future developpement, it might be wiser to start using a thickness closer to the industry standard of 50 um to obtain a reliable stack, and then go down in thickness to optimise the performances.

 ### Automated cutting
-In order to cut each membrane precisely and reliably, an Ender 3 3D printer was converted to a CNC drag knife using a "plotter blade".
+In order to cut each membrane precisely and reliably, an *Ender 3* 3D printer was converted to a CNC drag knife using a "plotter blade".

 **Close up picture of the cutting process:**

 <img width="156" alt="image" src="https://github.com/user-attachments/assets/7160e051-dac2-477e-b382-158644859551" />

+(TO DO: path to the cad file.)

 ## Electrode

-(...)
+The electrode selected for this project were the [2 mg/cm² Platinum Black - Carbon Cloth Electrode (W1S1011)](https://www.fuelcellstore.com/carbon-cloth-2-ptb-gas-diffusion-electrode-w1s1011?search=11060067) from the [Fuel Cell store](www.fuelcellstore.com).
+They were cut in 30mm X 30mm using a utility knife.

+**Note and recommandation:** A high platinum loading of 2 mg/cm² was selected aiming for high performances.
+This choice inflates the cost of the stack by a lot and a lower platinum loading (0.5 mg/cm² for example) could be used to reduce the testing and developpemement cost.
+Also note that the carbon clothe electrode, which was selected for being easier to work with compared to carbon paper electrode, are better suited at high humidity level [(Wang, 2007)](https://doi.org/10.1016/j.electacta.2006.11.012).

-## Hot pressing
+## Hot press
 (...)

 # Graphite flow plates